uiua-lang/uiua/site/new_tutorial/Basic Data Manipulation and Formatting.md

 ### [dip]()

-[dip]() temporarily ignores the first argument and calls its function on lower arguments.
+[dip]() temporarily ignores the first argument and calls its function on later arguments.

 ```uiua
 ⊙¯ 3 5 # Ignore 3